-In the book Spelunky by Derek Yu, published by Boss Fight Books, the game designer reveals that the gameplay elements he chose to focus on from the Berlin Interpretation were: “1.
+In the book Spelunky, written by Derek Yu and published by Boss Fight Books, the game designer reveals that the gameplay elements he chose to focus on from the Berlin Interpretation were: “1.
 Randomized level generation.
 2. Permanent death (also known as “permadeath”), whereby the player has one life and cannot reload their game to take back mistakes.
 3. A ruleset for physical interactions that is shared by the player, non-player characters (NPCs), and items.”

 From randomly generated Minecraft maps to the digitally-spun histories of Dwarf Fortress, few things have more potential to improve a video game than procedural generation.
 Even when playing the board game Settlers of Catan, I ignore the board building rules that say ‘don’t put too much of this thing next to this other thing,’ and go for full random every time.
 Why?
 Because life is random!